Domiii/self-asssessment-app/README.md

 * safety switch: Don't be able to delete concepts that have children
 * safety switch: Don't display trash can when adding stuff

-* Notification page
-** can see all recent activity on one page

-* submission system
+* Notifications
-** simple YSIWYG MD editor
-** add new symbols to markdown: link, google drive/slides, youtube video, scratch project (can easily choose: embed mode and/or code)
+** create a parameter -> path mapping for notification-related data ** create a batch request for all notification-related data, possibly using simpler syntax ** render notifications properly

 * feedback system
 ** teacher/admin can give written feedback on all submissions ** add submission feedback page route
 ** add notification for feedback entry
 ** can see all feedback given to self on one page

+* submission progress bar
+** three-colored bar: A x (not done), B x (submitted + unchecked), C x (submitted + checked)

+* better submission system + advanced response (not just vanilla text) ** simple YSIWYG MD editor
+** add new symbols to markdown: link, google drive/slides, youtube video, scratch project (can easily choose: embed mode and/or code)

 * Will need test database anytime soon...